Mercedes-AMG: "63" M157 5.5 L V8 Bi-Turbo

 Rumoured in 2009 and confirmed in 2010, AMG developed the M157, a 5.5-litre V8 with direct fuel injection and twin turbochargers.
-Power is rated at up to 577 bhp at 5,250-5,750rpm with a peak torque of 664 lbft made between 2,000rpm and 4,500rpm (the amount of power and torque depends on model, but these are the maximum ratings).
+Power is rated at up to 577 bhp at 5,250-5,750rpm with a peak torque of 664 lbft made between 2,000rpm and 4,500 rpm (the amount of power and torque depends on model, but these are the maximum ratings).
 Both engines are mated to Mercedes-Benz's 7-speed MCT transmission.

 Unlike the M156 naturally aspirated 6.2 L V8, which was developed entirely within AMG, the M157 is based upon the M278 used in the regular Mercedes-Benz S-Class and CL-Class.
 The M157 boasts 25% better fuel economy (10.5 litres per 100 kilometres versus 14.4 L/100 km in the European driving cycle) over the M156, meaning it avoids the US Gas Guzzler Tax for the first time ever, despite having up to 47 horsepower more.
 The M157's increased torque from both the regular version and performance package means the engine can be shifted into a taller gear sooner, keeping engine revs and fuel consumption to a minimum.
 The new M157 has an engine start/stop mode and is lightweight at 204 kg.
 The M157 is said to be ideal for powering full-size sedans such as the S-Class, but the older M156 remains in production, as its more precise throttle response is still well suited to smaller sportier models (the C-Class), until the 2015 model arrives, which is powered by a 4.0 liter V8.

 5.5 L V8 BiTurbo models carry the "63" model designation, shared with the 6.2L V8 models.
 Visually, the 2011 S 63 AMG is differentiated from the 2010 model (itself face-lifted over the 2009 S 63) by the more angular design of the chromed dual exhaust tips, which also sport embossed AMG logos, as well as new forged wheels.
 For the CL 63 AMG, the new M157 engine coincides with the facelift of the CL-Class for the 2011 model year.

 Despite common belief, 63 AMG models are typically faster than their 65 AMG counterparts.
 An S 63 AMG accelerates faster and handles better than an S 65 AMG (due to 4-wheel drive and decreased weight), and an SL 63 AMG accelerates faster than an SL 65 AMG due to decreased torque, lower weight, and better balance by use of the V8.

 Since 2013, AMG models with the S-Model package feature all-wheel drive, which allows for better handling and better acceleration.
 The Mercedes-Benz CLS 63 AMG S has been tested to accelerate to 60 mph in just 3.2 seconds, with a quarter mile time of 11.6 seconds.
 This made it the quickest production sedan at the time.
 MotorTrend tested the 2014 E 63 AMG S with the M157 engine to produce an estimated 676 bhp and 631 lbft.